-Firms with a physical presence in a consumer’s state are required to collect state and local sales taxes on online sales; sales from remote vendors without a physical presence are not subject to sales tax collection.
-A large fraction of shoppers with Internet access will put downward pressure on tax rates as jurisdictions seek to reduce revenue leakage to a tax-free source; but it will put upward pressure on tax rates when the Internet acts as an effective means of enforcing sales tax collections on taxable online transactions.
-Using novel data – all municipal and county sales tax rates in the country and data on Internet penetration rates in 2011 – I demonstrate that having more residents with access to the Internet creates upward pressure on tax rates in small jurisdictions that have relatively few brick-and-mortar stores, but puts downward pressure on tax rates in larger jurisdictions.
-Intuitively, this heterogeneity arises because large municipalities are likely to have relatively more e-commerce on tax-free websites because taxable online vendors also have a physical presence in the city.
-An increase in the Internet penetration rate induces municipalities on the low-tax side of state borders to lower their tax rates by more than municipalities on the high-tax side; this result is consistent with towns on the high-tax side having less brick-and-mortar stores and more consumers with easy non-Internet means of tax avoidance.
-The results are robust to instrumenting for Internet penetration rates with the average flash density of lightning in each county.
+Firms with a physical presence in a consumer’s state are required to remit state and local sales taxes on online sales; sales from remote vendors without a physical presence are not subject to sales tax remittance.
+Theoretically, a large fraction of shoppers with Internet access will put downward pressure on tax rates as jurisdictions seek to reduce revenue leakage to a tax-free source; but, taxable online sales will put upward pressure on tax rates because the Internet acts as an effective means of enforcing sales taxes.
+I use novel data – all municipal and county sales tax rates in the country and Internet penetration rates at the municipal level from 2011 – to test the theory.
+Exploiting tax discontinuities at state borders, I find that that an increase in the Internet penetration rate induces large municipalities on the low-tax side of state borders to lower their local tax rates by more than municipalities on the high-tax side; this result is consistent with towns on the high-tax side having less brick-and-mortar stores and more consumers with easy non-Internet means of tax avoidance.

 Keywords: Commodity Taxation, Fiscal Competition, e-Commerce, Tax Havens, Tax Evasion

 JEL Classification: H25, H71, H73, L81, R50working papers series

 Date posted: September 21, 2013 ; Last revised: May 18, 2014